-2. Use of IB Exams for meeting General Education Requirements and Graduation Competency requirements for the Associate in Arts and Associate in Science Degrees
+Use of IB Exams for meeting General Education Requirements and Graduation Competency requirements for the Associate in Arts and Associate in Science Degrees may require a score of 5.Credit will only be given for Higher Level (HL) exams.
+No credit is given for Standard Level (SL) exams.

 IB Exams shall be used toward meeting General Education requirements and Graduation Competency for the Associate in Arts and Associate in Science Degrees, as defined in Board Rule Chapter VI, Article II.
-Students must receive a minimum score of 4 on most IB exams; other exams may require a score of 5.Credit will only be given for
+Students must receive a minimum score of 4 on most IB exams; other exams